 Conscious of the rising cost of litigation, the BLS has developed a discovery project which allows for automatic discovery without the need for specific requests for information.
 When disputes arise, they can be resolved by arranging for a teleconference with or immediate court appearance before the judge without the need for motion practice.

-In addition, the BLS has adopted a procedural order regarding partial dispositive motions that requires parties to confer with each other and with the judge before they file any motions that will be only partially dispositive of the case.
+In addition, the BLS has adopted a procedural order regarding partial dispositive motions that requires parties to confer with each other and with the judge before they serve any motions that will be only partially dispositive of the case.
 The purpose of the rule is to screen out those motions that do not narrow the issues for trial and consume resources without truly advancing the case toward resolution.
-Effective July 1, 2015, the moving party is required to file a Certificate of Compliance with the motion package that details the steps taken by the parties to comply with this procedural order.
+The moving party is required to file a Certificate of Compliance with the motion package that details the steps taken by the parties to comply with this procedural order.

 In summary, the BLS provides consistency, predictability, and efficiency in areas of litigation where those qualities are particularly important.